hammer-space/csi-plugin/README.md

 ``fsType``               |     ``nfs``            | The file system type to place on created mount volumes.
 If a value other than "nfs", then a file-backed volume is created instead of an NFS share.

+### Topology support
+Currently, only the ``topology.csi.hammerspace.com/is-data-portal`` key is supported.
+Values are 'true' and 'false'

 ## Development
 ### Requirements
 * Docker